moizX69/Dexx-/README.md

 Some well-known examples of chatbots include Replika, Watson Assistant, Alexa, Dialogflow, and Cleverbot.
 If you're interested in building your own chatbot, AIML can be a useful tool.We will be using AIML with NLP/ML/Machine Learning to build a chatbot.

-Here you will need following files:
+Here you will need following files and folders:

 main.py in pythonfiles:
 code for running the app